jet/equinox/DOCUMENTATION.md

     | Deleted   of int
     | Cleared
     | Compacted of Todo[]
+let (|ForClientId|) (id : string) = Equinox.AggregateId("Todos", id)
 ```

 The fact that we have a `Cleared` Event stems from the fact that the spec defines such an operation.
-While one could implement this by emitting a `Deleted` event per currrently existing item, there many reasons to do model this as a first class event:-
+While one could implement this by emitting a `Deleted` event per currently existing item, there many reasons to do model this as a first class event:-
   i) Events should reflect user intent in its most direct form possible; if the user clicked Delete All, it's not the same to implement that as a set of individual deletes that happen to be united by having timestamp with a very low number of ms of each other.
   ii) Because the `Cleared` Event establishes a known State, one can have the `isOrigin` flag the event as being the furthest one needs to search backwards before starting to `fold` events to establish the state.
-This also prevents the fact that the stream gets long in terms of numbers of events from impacting the effiency of the processing
+This also prevents the fact that the stream gets long in terms of numbers of events from impacting the efficiency of the processing
-  iii) While having a `Cleared` event happens to work, it also represents a technical trick in a toy domain and should not be considered some cure-all Pattern - real Todo apps don't have a 'declare backruptcy' function.
+  iii) While having a `Cleared` event happens to work, it also represents a technical trick in a toy domain and should not be considered some cure-all Pattern - real Todo apps don't have a 'declare bankruptcy' function.
 And example alternate approaches might be to represent each Todo list as it's own stream, and then have a `TodoLists` aggregate coordinating those.

 The `Compacted` event is used to represent Rolling Snapshots (stored in-stream) and/or Unfolds (stored in Tip document-Item); For a real Todo list, using this facility may well make sense - the State can fit in a reasonable space, and the likely number of Events may reach an interesting enough count to justify applying such a feature
   i) it should also be noted that Caching may be a better answer - note `Compacted` is also an `isOrigin` event - there's no need to go back any further if you meet one.